Corporate social investment

 While our agricultural supply chain programmes, which you can read about in the Sustainable agriculture and farmer livelihoods section, are an important part of delivering against these business priorities, some of the major issues in agriculture today require a wider community or landscape-level approach, working collaboratively with local partners.
 Therefore, CSI activities in this area are an essential part of delivering our business strategy.

-The empowerment theme focuses on empowering individuals and communities where we operate, primarily by providing scholarships, training and skills development, supporting small businesses and promoting entrepreneurship.
-This directly aligns with SDG 8: Decent Work and Economic Growth, as well as our Group mission to ‘deliver our commitments to society’, which recognises that as a major international business we have responsibilities, including supporting the communities in which we operate and contributing to their economic development.
-It also aligns to the Group strategic pillars for 'Growth', by helping to build economic growth in key emerging markets, and ‘Winning Organisation’ by helping to upskill local people and widening the local talent pool so we can attract and employ the best people.
+Our goal with CSI continues to focus on empowering individuals and communities where we operate, primarily by providing scholarships, training and skills development, supporting small businesses and promoting entrepreneurship.
+This directly aligns with SDG 8: Decent Work and Economic Growth, and aligns with our broader corporate goals of building economic growth in key markets as well as broadening the local talent pool so we can attract and employ the best people as we build a long-term sustainable business.